denvaar/phoenix-demo/README.md

  - [ ] Update "reads" column upon `:show` action.
  - [x] Use slugs rather than ids in the urls.
  - [x] Do some migrations n stuff.
+ - [ ] Figure out how to integrate Javascript dependencies, like MomentJS so that I can format dates pretty.

 To start your Phoenix app: